roolebo/tianocore.github.io/IntelAtomProcessorE3900.md

 ### Up Squared by UP-BOARD

 Support for the UP Squared board was introduced in Release 0.71.
-Pre-built images and build instructions are available on [firmware.intel.com](https://firmware.intel.com/projects/IntelAtomProcessorE3900).
-Please refer to the [release notes](https://firmware.intel.com/projects/IntelAtomProcessorE3900) for information on platform features and known issues.
+Pre-built images and build instructions are available on [Intel Developer Zone - Firmware](https://software.intel.com/en-us/articles/uefi-firmware-project-for-intel-atom-processor-e3900-series-processor-platforms).
+Please refer to the [release notes](https://software.intel.com/en-us/articles/uefi-firmware-project-for-intel-atom-processor-e3900-series-processor-platforms) for information on platform features and known issues.

 _**NOTE:** The firmware provided by this project for the UP Squared maker board is not based on the official manufacturer's firmware.
 This project is for experimentation and is not supported by the manufacturer (Aaeon).
 Flashing this firmware on the UP Squared will void the manufacturer's warranty.
 Thanks to Aaeon for their cooperation and providing platform porting information._